 Good News!
 Our workshops are very affordable.
 The costs involved are:

-- A flat fee of $1500 for up to 150 participants.
-That is as little as $10 per person for a full day of training and 12 months of follow up.
+- A flat fee of $1500 for a full day of training and 12 months of follow up.

-- Transportation, lodging, and meals for our team (1 or 2 people).
+- Transportation, lodging, and meals for the speaker.

 - Cost of providing food for participants and printing materials.

 - You can recoup your costs by charging a registration fee.

 - Many parishes will work together to to host a workshop to offset the cost.